Alexander Chalmers (mayor): Legacy

-A plaque commemorating Alexander Chalmers, placed on the elevation of the building in Warsaw, located at 10 Wąski Dunaj Street.
+A plaque commemorating Alexander Chalmers, installed on the elevation of the Shoemakers Tenement, located at 10 Wąski Dunaj Street in Warsaw.

-A plaque commemorating Alexander Chalmers is placed on the elevation of the Shoemakers Tenement building in Warsaw, located at 10 Wąski Dunaj Street, at the corner with Szeroki Dunaj Street.
-The building used to be owned by Chalmers.
-The plaque was unveiled on 16 November 2008, by Linda Fabiani, Minister for Europe, External Affairs, and Culture of the Scottish Parliament.
-Around thirty people attended the ceremony.
+A plaque commemorating Alexander Chalmers is placed on the elevation of the Shoemakers Tenement, located at 10 Wąski Dunaj Street in Warsaw, at the corner with Szeroki Dunaj Street.
+The building used to be owned by him.
+The plaque was unveiled on 16 November 2008, by Linda Fabiani, the Minister for Europe, External Affairs, and Culture of the Scottish Parliament.
+The unveiling ceremony was attended by around thirty people.